polterguy/polterguy.github.io/documentation/magic.lambda.caching/index.md

 Invoke this slot to save an item to the cache.
 The slot takes 3 properties, which are as follows.

+* Value of node, being the _key_ for your cache item.
 * __[value]__ - The item to actually save to the cache.
-If you pass in null, any existing cache items will be removed.
+If you pass in null, any existing cache items matching your key will be removed.
 * __[expiration]__ - Number of seconds to keep the item in the cache.

-Absolute expiration implies that the item will be kept in the cache, for x number of seconds, before evicted from the cache.
-Sliding expiration implies that if the cached item is accessed more frequently than the sliding expiration interval, the item will never expire, until it's no longer accessed for its **[expiration]** number of seconds.
-To remove a cached item, invoke this slot with a null **[value]**, or no **[value]** node at all.

 Below is an example of a piece of Hyperlambda that simply saves the value of _"Howdy world"_ to your cache, using _"cache-item-key"_ as the key for the cache item.
-Notice, this example uses sliding expiration, implying the item will _never_ be evicted from your cache, as long as it's accessed more frequently than every 5 seconds.

 ```
 cache.set:cache-item-key